deislabs/spiderlightning/docs/service-implementation-101.md

 # Service Implementation 101
 > valid for: 2022-09-02

-Are you hoping to learn how to implement a new service for our existing capabilities (i.e., kv, lockd, mq, or pubsub)?
+Are you hoping to learn how to implement a new service for our existing capabilities (i.e., keyvalue, distributed_locking, or pubsub)?
 You have come to the right place!

 > Note: If you would like to develop a new capability outside of our provided interfaces, you will first have to create its WIT (WebAssembly Interface Types) file.
 Please, create an issue to start a design discussion, and make a PR with the `.wit` file itself prior to its' `slight` implementation.